-On the 4th of April Parthenope student Alessandro Pezza obtained his bachelor’s degree in Nautical, Aeronautical and Meteo-Oceanographic Sciences defending a thesis about the SEA-EU Oceanographic Campaign, the expedition involving all SEA-EU coastal partner universities r/v Oceanograf.
+On the 4th of April Parthenope student Alessandro Pezza obtained his bachelor’s degree in Nautical, Aeronautical and Meteo-Oceanographic Sciences defending a thesis about the SEA-EU Oceanographic Campaign “BlatActic Cruise”.
+The expedition involved all SEA-EU coastal partner universities onboard the r/v Oceanograf.
 Scientists boarded the Research Vessel Oceanograf to support core research works and carry out their own scientific projects.

 The Parthenope student’s thesis was entitled “Baltartic cruise: Lagrangian data analysis”, and he obtained top marks and honours.
 The thesis supervisors were Prof. Enrico Zambianchi, Prof. Yuri Cotroneo and Dr. Elena Calvo.